StPINNs - Deep learning framework for approximation of stochastic differential equations: Reformulation of solving SDE as a stochastic optimization problem

 \begin{remark} The results presented in this paper can be applied directly, under the assumptions (A1), (A2), to the SDEs \eqref{main_equation} driven by the L\'evy process $L$ of a finite L\'evy measure.
 In this case, $L$ can be, for example, a Wiener process, a compound Poisson process, or their linear combination.
 If the drift coefficient $a$ satisfies (A1), (A2), (A3), then we can consider the case when, for example, $L$ is the Cauchy process. \end{remark} \begin{remark} There is another option of approximating the loss $\mathcal{\bar L}$.
 Namely, we can take

-Such a loss function can be used in a more general case when $L$ is a cadlag semimartingale, since for such a $\tilde H_n$ we do not need to know the conditional law $L(t)$ conditioned on $\bar L_{\Delta_n}$.
-However, under such an approach, we cannot use a compact form SGD \eqref{SGD_H_n}. \end{remark}
+Such a loss function can be used in a more general case when $L$ is a c\'adl\'ag semimartingale, since for such a $\tilde H_n$, we do not need to know the conditional law $L(t)$ given $\bar L_{\Delta_n}$. \end{remark}